JackBadawy/PostcodeApi/README.md

 This api will allow users to enter a post code in a mobile app and get the corresponding suberb and vice versa built using Java springboot.

+17/04/2024

+- implemented new endpoint that allows searching by suburb name or postcode instead of needing to search by id

 15/04/2024

 - implemened uniqueness validation for postcodes and suburbs using custom annotation